mirrorworld-universe/hypergrid.dev/content/index.md

 ### SVM Client Diversity

 HyperGrid is client-agnostic, meaning that it can be used with any SVM client implementation.
 This makes it possible for program authors on Solana to implement high-performance clients while relying on HyperGrid's Shared Sequencer Network (HSSN) for consensus and interoperability.

-### Write for EVM, Execute on SVM

-HyperGrid implements an EVM interpreter for developers that want the speed of execution on SVMs while still being able to write for EVM.
-This allows for the creation of EVM-compatible smart contracts that can be executed on HyperGrid.

 ---

 HyperGrid is built and maintained by [Sonic](https://sonic.game), and will soon be open sourced under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).